Query requests are HTTP or HTTPS requests that use the HTTP verb GET or POST and a

 The first line specifies the endpoint of the request.
 After the endpoint is a question mark (?), which separates the endpoint from the parameters.

 Action parameter indicates the action to perform.
-For a complete
+For a complete list of

 The remaining lines specify additional parameters for the request.